MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) For each index, have a separate table and use a reverse timestamp as the row key design.

 **Memorize:** `B) Create one unique table for all of the indices, and then use a reverse timestamp as the row key design.`

-**Quick reason:** Create one unique table for all of the indices, and then use a reverse timestamp as the row key design.

 <details>
 <summary>Full explanation</summary>